Store

 2. Superoxide Dismutase (SOD)

-Biologist William Orr of Southern Methodist University reported in 1997 that genetic engineering of fruit flies live longer.
-Flies that normally live about 45 days lived about 75 days when their cells produced more of the same two natural enzymes, called superoxide dismutase and catalase.
+Biologist William Orr of Southern Methodist University reported in 1997 that the genetic engineering of fruit flies has made them live longer.
+Flies that normally live about 45 days lived about 75 days when their cells produced more of the same two natural enzymes, superoxide dismutase, and catalase.

 3. Rosehip Seed Oil (Rosa Mosqueta)

-This is a traditional herbal oil that has been used for centuries for skin burns, cheoloids, and scars.
-It is extracted from the seeds that form in the hips of the wild rose of Chile - Rosa Affinis Rubiginosa, or commonly known in Chile as Rosa Mosqueta.
+This traditional herbal oil has been used for centuries for skin burns, keloids, and scars.
+It is extracted from the seeds that form in the hips of the wild rose of Chile - Rosa Affinis Rubiginosa, commonly known in Chile as Rosa Mosqueta.
 It smoothes wrinkles by hydrating the skin, appears to reverse aging skin, and slows new signs of aging.
-Rose hip oil is extremely high in essential fatty acids such as Linoleic acid (45%), Linolenic acid (32%), Oleic acid (15%), and Palmitic acid.
-Fatty acids are essential building blocks of cellular membranes to allow efficient transportation of nutrients from the extracellular space into the intracellular environment where metabolism takes place.
-Besides non-saturated fatty acids, the presence of carotenoids, flavonoids, Vitamin C, and, trans-retinoic acid has also been detected and these could be responsible for some of the pharmacological and therapeutic properties of Rosehip Seed Oil.
+Rosehip oil is extremely high in essential fatty acids such as Linoleic acid (45%), Linolenic acid (32%), Oleic acid (15%), and Palmitic acid.
+Fatty acids are essential building blocks of cellular membranes to efficiently transport nutrients from the extracellular space into the intracellular environment where metabolism occurs.
+Besides non-saturated fatty acids, carotenoids, flavonoids, Vitamin C, and trans-retinoic acid have also been detected.
+These could be responsible for some of Rosehip Seed Oil's pharmacological and therapeutic properties.

-Extensive studies have shown rosehip seed oil to have a positive effect on scars, stretch marks, and sunburn, and may reverse aging skin.
-Because of its high fatty acid content, Rosehip seed oil penetrates the skins upper layers very quickly, making it a good moisturizer.
+Extensive studies have shown rosehip seed oil positively affects scars, stretch marks, and sunburn and may reverse aging skin.
+Because of its high fatty acid content, Rosehip seed oil penetrates the skin's upper layers quickly, making it a good moisturizer.

 4. Squalane

 Squalane is an excellent moisturizer and lubricant.
-It is highly compatible with skin lipids because human sebum is comprised of 25% squalane.
-Squalene is obtained by hydrogenation of natural oils.
-However, most people do not synthesize enough of this vital oil, which can lead to rough, dry aging skin.
+It is highly compatible with skin lipids because human sebum comprises 25% squalane.
+Squalene is obtained by hydrogenating natural oils.
+However, most people do not synthesize enough of this vital oil, which can lead to rough, dry, aging skin.

-Since squalane is a natural component of the human sebum, it acts as a mild liquid vehicle able to impart suppleness and smoothness to the skin without any unpleasant greasy feel.
-It readily forms emulsions with the human sebum.
+Since squalane is a natural component of human sebum, it acts as a mild liquid vehicle that imparts suppleness and smoothness to the skin without an unpleasant, greasy feel.
+It readily forms emulsions with human sebum.

 Squalane assists in preventing water loss from the skin's surface.
-This in turn causes hydration of the skin and increases the percutaneous absorption of incorporated active substances.
-It restores suppleness of skin, helps to reverse aging skin, and creates smoothness to skin dried by frequent use of detergents or by sunburn.
+This, in turn, causes the skin to hydrate and increases the percutaneous absorption of incorporated active substances.
+It restores the skin's suppleness, helps reverse aging, and creates smoothness to skin dried by frequent detergent use or sunburn.

 5. Retinoids (Vitamin A derivatives)

 Retinoic acid precursors and derivatives have been used effectively since the 1980s to stimulate the increased turnover of aging keratinocytes.
-Retinoids repair the skin's connective tissue as well as reduce pigmentation, increase blood supply, and normalize skin turnover.
+Retinoids repair the skin's connective tissue, reduce pigmentation, increase blood supply, and normalize skin turnover.

-Reverse aging skin with FDA-approved retinoic acidThe FDA approved topical retinoic acid in 1995 for improving the appearance of photo-aged skin.
-Retinol helps to reverse aging skin and reduces fine facial wrinkles, hyper-pigmentation (age spots), and surface roughness associated with chronic sun exposure.
+Reverse aging skin with FDA-approved retinoic acidThe FDA approved topical retinoic acid in 1995 to improve the appearance of photo-aged skin.
+Retinol helps reverse aging skin and reduces fine facial wrinkles, hyper-pigmentation (age spots), and surface roughness associated with chronic sun exposure.
 The drug sloughs off dead skin, regenerates collagen, and allows cells in the top layer of the skin, which are always being replaced, to mature more normally than untreated sun-damaged cells.

-There is evidence that retinol actually prevents sun damage.
-Researchers have found that even brief exposure to sunlight increases the activity of enzymes that break down the proteins collagen and elastin that provide structural support for the skin.
-Creams containing trans-retinoic-acid reduce the activation of these enzymes.
+There is evidence that retinol prevents sun damage.
+Researchers have found that even brief exposure to sunlight increases the activity of enzymes that break down the collagen and elastin proteins that provide structural support for the skin.
+Creams containing trans-retinoic acid reduce the activation of these enzymes.

-Side effects of retinoic acid for topical application include temporary peeling, redness, and blistering, and a permanent increase in sun sensitivity.
+Side effects of retinoic acid for topical application include temporary peeling, redness, blistering, and a permanent increase in sun sensitivity.
 Since retinol is only minimally absorbed, there is no systemic toxicity.
-The use of high dose retinol is contraindicated in patients receiving photosensitizing drugs such as thiazides, tetracyclines, fluoroquinolones, phenothiazines, and sulfonamides.
+The use of high-dose retinol is contraindicated in patients receiving photosensitizing drugs such as thiazides, tetracyclines, fluoroquinolones, phenothiazines, and sulfonamides.

-The use of retinoic acid is a mainstay of treatment and is the ingredient of choice in many beauty creams and regimes to reverse aging skin, and for good reasons.
-The dosage should be monitored closely to avoid over-treatment and side effects.
+Retinoic acid is a mainstay of treatment and the ingredient of choice in many beauty creams and regimes to reverse aging skin and for good reasons.
+The dosage should be monitored closely to avoid overtreatment and side effects.

 6. Dipalmitoyl hydroproline